 Early start, first you need to get from Xela to Tajumulco, a couple of hours on chicken buses.
 Buses leave from Minerva bus terminal, a chaotic place with hundreds buses surrounded by a big market.
 To get there you can by public mini bus that stops right next to the hostel.
 You’ll need to switch two buses before you get to Tajumulco.

 Once at Tajumulco you start walking.
 On the first day we walked almost all the way to the top, up to 1000 m and camped at the base camp.
-Total distance 8 km but due to steep up it took us 5-6 hours.
+Total distance 8 km but due to steep up it took us about 4 hours.
 Don’t rush and drink enough water to minimize risk of getting altitude sickness.
 First symptoms; headache, nausea, tiredness.

 Base camp is basically just a flat area with fire places and some rubbish around, no facilities like toilets or showers.
 Important to get there before it gets dark otherwise it’ll be difficult to find the camping and pitch a tent.
 Once at the camping find a path that goes up to the top.
 If you want to make it for the sunrise next day you’ll have to start very early in the dark.
 The path goes from the camping to the top of Tajumulco.